Marijuana Addiction in Women

-If you or a loved one is experiencing problems using marijuana, it’s not too late to get help.
+If you or a loved one is suffering from marijuana addiction, it’s not too late to get help.
 New Directions for Women is ready to guide you on your journey to recovery.
-Our marijuana rehab program is specialized and created with you or a loved one in mind.
-Don’t wait for your addiction to get out of hand, get help today.
+Our marijuana addiction treatment center in California is specialized and created with you or a loved one in mind.
+Don’t wait for the drug abuse to get out of hand, get help today.

 Signs of a Substance Abuse Disorder (Marijuana)

-When it comes to marijuana abuse and other substances, it is important to be able to identify the different signs of a problem.
+When it comes to marijuana abuse, or cannabis use disorder, as some might refer to it, and other substances, it is important to be able to identify the different signs of a problem.
 This typically comes in the form of specific criteria to effectively spot an abuse disorder.
-While marijuana may be one of the least addictive substances available today, it is also one of the most widely abused.
-Take an honest look at the criteria below to determine if you or a loved one may be suffering from marijuana use disorder:
+While marijuana may be considered less of an addictive substance compared to others, it is one of the most widely abused today.

 - Using a larger amount of marijuana than intended or needed